vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

-Using a firewall to lock down most ports dramatically reduces the risk surface area to a few specific ports that are being served by the software you are focused on (in this case, nginx).
+Using a firewall to lock down most ports dramatically reduces the risk surface area to a few specific ports that are being served by the software you are focused on (in my case, web-serving software nginx).
 You don't have to worry as much about accidentally exposing other ports to strangers.

+Further, for ports that need to be accessible only to specific people (in my case, the SSH port that only needs to be accessible to me), using firewall rules to restrict the IP ranges that can access those ports, further reduces the risk surface area.

 ## Unique credentials